chtoucas/Narvalo.NET/docs/issues.md

 - [High] Is it possible to test completeness of localized strings (see remark below)?
-- [High] Sometimes, localized resources seem to be ignored by Xunit too.
+- [High] Sometimes, Xunit cannot find localized resources.
   Re-running the tests make the error go away.
 - [High] `make.ps1 test` fails sometimes for unknown reasons (most of the time it works perfectly and things are always fine inside VS).
 There seems to be